gouttegd/ocelliless/README.md

 ontology with no unsatisfiable classes when merged with the main ontology.

-The name comes the _Drosophila melanogaster_ gene _ocelliless_, which is also known as _orthodenticle_ or _odt_.
+The name from comes the _Drosophila melanogaster_ gene _ocelliless_,
+which is also known as _orthodenticle_ or _odt_.
 Here, Ocelliless is an “Ontology Tests Driver” or “ODT”.

 Installation